Historical photo of Sumitomo Fertilizer Manufacturing factory

 IT Related Chemicals

-Sumitomo Chemical established its IT-related Chemicals Sector in October 2001, positioning IT-related chemicals business as “one of the pillars supporting the company’s future.”
-South Korea, China, and Taiwan were identified as markets with the greatest potential and production companies were established in these areas to actively expand business.
+Sumitomo Chemical established its IT-related Chemicals Sector in October 2001, positioning the IT-related chemicals business as “one of the pillars supporting the company’s future.”
+South Korea, China, and Taiwan were identified as markets with the greatest potential, and production companies were established in these areas to actively expand business.
 With the dramatic increase in the use of LCD panels on flat-screen TVs, personal computers, and mobile phones, Sumitomo Chemical recorded strong growth in sales of LCD display materials such as polarizing films and color filters.

 A Global Company for A Better Tomorrow